Importance of Trace Evidence in Forensics

 Importance of Trace Evidence

-- Since they are smaller in size and almost invisible to naked eye, remains hidden from the culprit to later help in investigation.
+- Since they are smaller in size and almost invisible to the naked eye they remain hidden from the culprit to later help in the investigation.

-- Provides vital link between the crime, suspect and the victim.
+- Provides a vital link between the crime, suspect, and the victim.

 - Helps in confirming the theory of the investigators.